s-baumann/MultivariateFunctions.jl/README.md

 * As in the [StochasticIntegrals.jl](https://github.com/s-baumann/StochasticIntegrals.jl) package this package can be used to define functions that will be the integrands in stochastic integrals.
 This has the benefit that the means, variances & covariances implied by these stochastic integrals can be found analytically.
 * All basic algebra and calculus on a multivariateFunction can be done analytically.
-This implicitly means that Gauss-Chebyshev integration is implemented (you just approximate with chebyshev polynomials and then analytically integrate).
 * The Newton's method is implemented so that roots and optima can be found using analytical Jacobians and Hessians.

 ## Structs